nalimuradov/clickbait/README.md

 > Determiner: "the", "these", "a"

-While obviously having two nouns back-to-back isn't going to sabotage your video, having certain tag sequences gives insight into what kind of content a user can expect to see.
+While clearly having two nouns back-to-back isn't going to sabotage your video, having certain tag sequences gives insight into what kind of content a user can expect to see.

-A video with many nouns such as *"VidCon Vlog 9: Joe Smith Interview"* doesn't give much incentive for the user to watch unless they are in the demographic of people who know **Joe Smith** or **VidCon**.
+A video with many nouns such as *"VidCon Vlog 9: Joe Smith Interview"* doesn't give much incentive for someone to watch unless they are in the demographic of people who know **Joe Smith** or **VidCon**.
 On the other hand, naming the same video *"Who is Joe Smith: The most interesting man at VidCon"* gives a novel user more reason to click even if they're unfamiliar with the subject matter.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img2.png "Successful videos")
 > Above are some videos that had major success in terms of views.
 Note the similarities in their title structure.